zephyrproject-rtos/zephyr/doc/platform/basic_minuteia.rst

 * NS16550 UART

 .. note::
-   This platform configuration makes no claims about its suitability for use with actual galileo hardware, or any other hardware.
+   This board configuration makes no claims about its suitability for use with actual galileo hardware, or any other hardware.

 Supported Boards
 ****************

-The basic_minuteia platform configuration has been tested on QEMU 2.1.
+The basic_minuteia board configuration has been tested on QEMU 2.1.

 Supported Features
 ******************

-The basic_minuteia platform configuration supports the following hardware features:
+The basic_minuteia board configuration supports the following hardware features:

 +--------------+------------+-----------------------+